 In-vitro Fertilization (IVF) is about a month-long cycle where your ovaries are stimulated, eggs are retrieved, fertilized, and transferred.
 Please review our pricing page for a detailed explanation of pricing, including multi-cycle bundling.

-FET is the process of thawing embryos and transferring them into the uterus.
+Frozen Embryo Transfer (FET) is the process of preparing the uterus, possibly monitoring via ultrasound and bloodwork, thawing embryos and transferring them into the uterus.

 This is the process of thawing frozen eggs, fertilizing them (conventionally or through ICSI), and insemination.